sweany/certi/README.md

 ## x509 certificate inventory tool

 A tool to catalog x509 certificates.
-I am so tired of typing `echo | openssl s_client -connect host:port | openssl x509 -text -noout`.
+I want a quick way to review the details of a certificate which is already deployed without typing so damn much.
+I am so tired of `echo | openssl s_client -connect host:port | openssl x509 -text -noout`.
+It would also be nice to know, at a glance, which certs in the environment need attention soon.

 Lofty goals for functionality: